Chart Color Schemes

 Raceview has a typical household mix, with a higher-than-average median household size

-Family households account for 73.7% of all households, including 33.1% couples with children, 25.6% couples without children, and 14.0% single parent families.
-Non-family households constitute the remaining 26.3%, with lone person households at 23.6% and group households making up 2.7% of the total.
-The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.
+Family households constitute 73.7% of all households, including 33.1% couples with children, 25.6% couples without children, and 14.0% single parent families.
+Non-family households comprise the remaining 26.3%, with lone person households at 23.6% and group households at 2.7%.
+The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households